 “It is not the “priesthood of India” that attempts to bring the Occident [i.e. the West] back to the ancient wisdom, but rather a few Occidentals from Europe-America who, led by their Karma to the happiness of knowing certain Adepts of the secret Himalayan Brotherhood, attempt, under the inspiration of these Masters, to lead the priesthood of India back to the primitive and divine esotericism.”
 (H. P. Blavatsky, “Misconceptions” article)

-“The Master . . .
+“The Masters . . .
 They find it very hard to break down the walls of theological and other prejudices in the East; . . . the Egos of the West include many who helped to make the religion, the philosophy, and the civilization of the ancient East; . . . the new race is being prepared for in the West, and to divert thought back to the teachers of today in the East would be dangerous; . . . many Initiates have remained with the West as Nirmanakayas for its help in its destiny, and . . . through the great work in the West the whole East as well as West will be benefited.”
 (William Q. Judge)

 “Whither can we turn to trace these theosophic ideas to their very root – better than to old Indian wisdom?
 We say it again: archaic Occultism would remain incomprehensible to all, if it were rendered otherwise than through the channels of Buddhism and Hinduism.
 For the former is the emanation of the latter; and both are children of one mother – ancient Lemuro-Atlantean Wisdom.”
 (H. P. Blavatsky, “The Secret Doctrine” Vol. 1, p.
 668)

-[Note: This should not be taken to mean that aspiring occultists are to become Buddhists or Hindus but is a reference to why the language and terminology of those two religious philosophies is that most used as a “channel” by HPB for presenting and trying to make the comprehensible the archaic Esoteric or Occult Philosophy.]
+[Note: This should not be taken to mean that aspiring occultists are to become Buddhists or Hindus but is a reference to why the language and terminology of those two religious philosophies is that most used as a “channel” by HPB for presenting and trying to make comprehensible the archaic Esoteric or Occult Philosophy.]

 “India was the Alma-Mater, not only of the civilization, arts, and sciences, but also of all the great religions of antiquity; Judaism, and hence Christianity, included.”
 (H. P. Blavatsky, “Isis Unveiled” Vol. 2, p.
 30)